KordelFranceTech/Machine-Olfaction-in-AI-and-Robotics/README.md

-# Machine Olfaction in Artificial Intelligence and Robotics: A Survey on the State of the Art, Opportunities, and Open Questions
+# Machine Olfaction in Artificial Intelligence and Robotics
+### A Survey on the State of the Art, Opportunities, and Open Questions
+---
 This repository hosts the only survey of its kind that intersects machine olfaction with modern artificial intelligence and robotics.
 We hope this gives the community a state of the union on where the sense of smell for robotics currently stands and where the open questions lie.